 - One day a week work placement which students are required to source

 - CCOC: QQI Level 6 Advanced Certificate in Early Childhood Care and Education 6M2007.

 - CCOC: QQI Level 6 Advanced Certificate in Inclusive Education and Training 6M2263

-Great progression opportunities to UCC and other Higher Education colleges.
+Excellent progression opportunities to other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See our Progressions for details.

 Students are qualified as Assistant Early Childhood Practitioners in pre-schools and crèches, Special Needs Assistants and can work as a Child Minder in the home.
 All students can access the Jobs Advice Hub.
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.